Artikel_Header_1920x600_Vorstellung-GF

 6-minute read

-An interview with Andrea Schell, Owner and Managing Partner at SCHELL GmbH & Co.
-KG
+An interview with Andrea Schell, Partner, SCHELL GmbH & Co.
+KG.

-Andrea Schell would usually be sitting in her weekly meeting with her Head of HR right now, like every Tuesday at this time.
-Today, however, she’s taken time out to talk about her company.
-As Managing Partner, she’s the third generation to run the company.
-Andrea Bußmann and Andreas Ueberschär complete the Management team.
-As a Managing Partner, Andrea Schell is quite a rarity in the manufacturing metal industry in Germany.
+As a Partner, Andrea Schell is quite a rarity in the metal manufacturing industry in Germany.
 In fact, she embodies an important aspect of the topic we want to talk about today: family businesses balancing tradition and change.

 What particular qualities make up a family business and, more specifically, what are these qualities at SCHELL?

-Our family name is also our brand name.
-It’s directly linked to the quality of the products and service we provide.
-In order to live up to this claim, we have a high level of vertical integration in our own production – this gives us the edge, which is extremely important to us.
-It enables us to minimise risks while continuously improving quality.
+Our family name is also our brand name, and it’s directly linked to the quality of the products and service we provide.
+To live up to this standard, we ensure a high level of vertical integration in our own production.
+This not only gives us our all-important edge, but also allows us to minimise risks while continuously improving our quality.

 As a family business, we achieve a level of customer proximity and service that’s difficult for large corporations.
-From purchasing the materials for processing right through to shipping, all procedures and processes take place in our buildings.
-The short distances allow speedy arrangements, close cooperation between the individual departments and exceptional flexibility.
-If we ever need outside help, we’re able to draw from a trusted pool.
-Many of our external service providers, from suppliers to machine manufacturers to our law firm and auditing and tax consultancy company, are all already long-standing partners who understand our “corporate DNA” as well as our employees.
-This is also a great advantage in terms of fast, flexible and straightforward cooperation.
+From purchasing the materials to be used in production through to shipping, all of our workflows and processes are on-premise.
+Our flat hierarchy ensures quick decision-making, close cooperation between the individual departments and exceptional flexibility.
+When we need outside help, we can draw on a pool of trusted experts.
+Many of our external service providers – from suppliers and machinery manufacturers to our legal counsel, auditors and tax consultants – are already our long-standing partners and so understand our corporate DNA and our employees on a personal basis.
+This is also a major advantage in terms of fast, flexible and straightforward cooperation.

-How do you see the role of your family business in the economy?
+How do you see the role of your family business in the wider economy?

-Medium-sized business culture has a long history in Sauerland and is part and parcel of life here.
-Our entire production is still located here in Olpe, and has been since the company was founded.
-It’s "made in Germany" at its finest.
+There’s been a long tradition of small and medium-sized enterprises in Sauerland, and it’s part and parcel of life here.
+All of our production is still located here in Olpe, and has been since the company was founded.
+That’s ‘Made in Germany’ at its finest.

-In the meantime, however, we’ve expanded far beyond the borders of the town of Olpe and with subsidiaries in places such as Belgium, France, Poland, India and Singapore, we’ve become a global company with an export volume of more than 50%.
-But, together with many other family-run companies, SCHELL continues to be an important pillar of the region in terms of economic activity.
-Our colleagues reward us for this with their loyalty.
-We’re proud of the fact that we have a very low turnover among our employees.
-In fact, most of our colleagues have been working for our company for several years or even decades.
-This also means security for the region, for the people that live in our region – and therefore for the people who shape our region.
+In the meantime, however, we’ve expanded far beyond the borders of the town of Olpe, and established subsidiaries in places such as Austria, Belgium, Hungary, India, Netherlands, Poland and Singapore.
+As a result, we’re now a global company with an export volume of more than 50 percent.
+Together with many other family-run companies, SCHELL nevertheless continues to be an important pillar of economic activity for our local region.
+Our colleagues reward us for this with their loyalty and we’re proud of the fact that we have a very low rate of staff turnover.
+In fact, most of our employees have been working for our company for many years or even several decades.
+This also means job security for the region, for those that live in our region – and therefore for the people who shape our region.

-This doesn’t mean that we’ve become complacent by any means.
-Our employees are an outstanding mix incorporating many years of experience with new and innovative ideas.
-Indeed, despite the now much-discussed “shortage of skilled workers”, we have still been able to win people over as an employer and fill vacant positions with proven success.
-With our innovative products, we’re an attractive employer that offers future-oriented opportunities.
+Yet we’ve not become complacent.
+Our workforce represents an outstanding mix of people who blend together long experience with new and innovative ideas.
+Indeed, despite the much-discussed skills shortage, we’ve been able to retain our reputation as an employer, allowing us to fill our vacancies without difficulty.
+With our innovative products, we’re an attractive employer who offers forward-thinking opportunities.

-Here’s a little food for thought: I recently read the following answer to the question “Are medium-sized companies, and by extension many family-owned companies, the better start-ups?" which I am happy to repeat here: “Young people are increasingly drawn to start-ups.
-But they could develop just as well in many medium-sized companies.
-Perhaps it’s time to spread this idea.
+Here’s a little food for thought.
+I recently read the following answer to the question “Are medium-sized companies – and by extension many family-owned companies – the better start-ups?”, which I’m happy to repeat here: “Young people are increasingly drawn to start-ups.
+But they could develop just as well in many medium-sized companies.”
+Perhaps it’s time to make this idea more popular.

 What does leadership mean to you?

-At our company in particular, leadership doesn't mean sitting back on your laurels in the executive suite, in fact, quite the opposite: it means taking an active part in day-to-day business.
-As managing directors, we take care of the various tasks within the scope of our areas of responsibility and, together with the departments, of day-to-day business.
-We always know what’s going on and are involved in shaping the future of the company on a daily basis.
-Because we’re all gathered at one site in Olpe, we can be reached every day.
-We have regular meetings on recurring topics, but when things suddenly get tense, we’re flexible enough that we can get together without too much hassle to coordinate our efforts and find a solution in the shortest time possible.
+At our company in particular, leadership doesn’t mean sitting back on your laurels in the executive suite.
+In fact, quite the opposite: it means taking an active part in company operations.
+Our directors Andrea Bußmann and Andreas Ueberschär take care of the various tasks within their managerial remits, and work with the individual departments to handle day-to-day business.
+This means they always know what’s going on and are involved in shaping the future of the company on a daily basis.
+Our directors are also easy to get in touch with, as they are always working on site here in Olpe.
+We organise regular management sessions on recurring topics and we’re also flexible enough to meet up without too much hassle to coordinate efforts at finding a quick and efficient solution to more urgent problems.

-In a nutshell, leadership and management for me mean articulating clear goals, convincing others, initiating changes and innovating, reconciling different opinions among colleagues and rigorously implementing projects.
-This is what really matters, beyond all the management fads and buzzwords ranging from “agility” to “disruption”.
+In a nutshell, I understand leadership and management to mean articulating clear goals, convincing others, initiating changes and innovating, reconciling different opinions among colleagues and ensuring rigorous project implementation.
+This is what really matters – and not all those management fads and buzzwords about ‘agility’, ‘disruption’, and so on.

-A few characteristics are important for good leadership – ambition and passion to achieve a goal, courage and optimism to win over employees, and willingness to communicate to create and maintain trust.
-Perseverance and tenacity – for me, these two are also key.
-Because if you lead, you need to be able to withstand adverse situations which includes having to make unpopular decisions every now and then.
-You also have to accept the distance that sometimes comes with leadership.
-But anyone who wants to lead well needs to like people first and foremost.
-Part of this is to actively involve the staff.
-I know for a fact that I rely on the team’s expertise, creativity and support.
+Just a few key characteristics are important for good leadership – ambition and passion to achieve a goal, courage and optimism to win over employees, and willingness to communicate to create and maintain trust.
+Perseverance and tenacity – for me, these two are also important personal qualities.
+If you lead, you need to be able to handle adverse situations – which includes making unpopular decisions every now and then.
+You also have to accept the isolation that sometimes comes with leadership.
+Above all, anyone who wants to lead well needs to like people.
+Part of this is ensuring active participation by employees.
+We know that we rely on our team’s expertise, creativity and support to achieve success in business.

-What does the word “family” mean to you in family-run businesses?
+What does the word ‘family’ mean to you in a family-run business?
 What self-image does it convey?

 In a word: responsibility.
 By working closely with the individual departments, we maintain personal contact with most of our employees.
 It’s important to us to create a working environment that can cope with the ups and downs of life.
-Nevertheless, our day-to-day business also has serious sides to it, and calls for hard graft.
+Nevertheless, our day-to-day business also has a serious side – and that calls for hard graft.
 Everyone settles into their work environment and performs their tasks with great reliability.
 The respect shown to each and every colleague is certainly a major source of motivation here.
 I’m deeply grateful for how reliable, loyal and flexible our employees are.